Atlanta Metro Guide

 Atlanta Insurance Landscape

 Atlanta dental insurance is dominated by Delta Dental of Georgia, MetLife, Aetna Dental, Cigna Dental, Humana Dental, Blue Cross Blue Shield of Georgia Dental, and Guardian.
-Annual maximums on employer-sponsored plans typically run $1,500 to $2,500.
-Major Atlanta employers including Delta Air Lines, Home Depot, UPS, Coca-Cola, and Cox Communications tend to offer dental at the higher end of that range, with some at $3,000 maximum.
+Annual maximums on employer-sponsored dental plans are often modest relative to a full surgical case, so check your plan's maximum and coverage percentage before scheduling, and ask the practice to submit a pre-treatment estimate.

 Georgia Medicaid adult dental is limited to emergency services: extractions for pain relief, treatment of acute infection, and trauma-related dental services.
 Routine wisdom teeth extraction is not covered for adult enrollees.
 The Medicaid Managed Care plans (Amerigroup Georgia, Peach State Health Plan, CareSource Georgia) contract limited dental networks for the emergency benefit.
 Grady Hospital is the most reliable emergency oral surgery acceptor of Georgia Medicaid in the Atlanta metro.